percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 MIXED binlog format, MySQL was switching to the row-based logging of all statements till the end of the session or until all temporary tables used in this session were dropped.
-It is inconvenient in the case of long lasting connections, including replication-related ones. |Percona Server| fixes the situation by switching between statement-based and row-based logging as necessary.
+It is inconvenient in the case of long lasting connections, including replication-related ones. **Percona Server for MySQL** fixes the situation by switching between statement-based and row-based logging as necessary.